Saik0s/code_diff_doc_gen/README.md

 Purpose:
-A terminal-based solution for aligning LLM outputs with library versions through automated documentation and validation.

-use `instructor` library for structured output
+A terminal-based solution for aligning LLM outputs with library versions through automated documentation and validation. use `instructor` library for structured output

+## Environment Variables

+To run this project, you will need to set up the following environment variables.
+These variables are used to configure the OpenAI API keys and model names for both evaluation and target models.
+Create a `.env.example` file in the project root with the following variables:

+- `EVAL_OPENAI_API_KEY`: OpenAI API key for evaluation.
+- `EVAL_OPENAI_BASE_URL`: OpenAI base URL for evaluation.
+- `EVAL_MODEL_NAME`: Model name for evaluation.
+- `TARGET_OPENAI_API_KEY`: OpenAI API key for the target model.
+- `TARGET_OPENAI_BASE_URL`: OpenAI base URL for the target model.
+- `TARGET_MODEL_NAME`: Model name for the target model.